Crusading movement: Contemporary criticism

 Opponents of the Gregorian Reform, such as Sigebert of Gembloux, condemned penitential warfare, but their voice was lost in the euphoria following the First Crusade.
 The concept was equally alien to Byzantines; Princess Anna Komnene openly scorned the Crusades and their participants.
 Mainstream Catholic criticism targeted specific aspects such as the risks posed by crusaders' absences.
 The rise of military orders also drew objections from those who viewed monasticism as incompatible with knighthood.
-Millenarian thinkers like Joachim of Fiore saw the Crusades as transient, predicting the Muslims' voluntarily conversion.
+Millenarian thinkers like Joachim of Fiore saw the Crusades as transient, predicting the Muslims' voluntary conversion.

-As the Crusades spread geographically, criticism intensified, especially over campaigns against Christians for diverting focus from the Holy Land.
+As the Crusades spread geographically, criticism intensified, especially over campaigns against Christians.
 (Note: Guilhem Figueira, a famous troubadour, blamed the papacy for the failure of the Fifth Crusade at Damietta, stating that the Holy See had offered a "false pardon" to the French crusaders when declaring the Albigensian Crusades.)
 Some Occitan troubadours even equated anti-heretic crusaders with Muslim foes.
 The Levantine crusades' failure prompted the chronicler Salimbene di Adam to conclude they lacked divine support.
 Driven by despair, the troubadour Austorc d'Aorlhac and the Templar Ricaut Bonomel approached apostasy in their lyrics.
 In 1274, Humbert of Romans produced a full rebuttal to anti-Crusade critics.

 From the Reformation, anti-Catholic theologians attacked crusading.
 Martin Luther denounced indulgences and papal authority.
-Though he initially viewed the Ottoman threat as divine retribution, the 1529 Siege of Vienna led him to support a major Christian campaign.
 The Catholic theologian Erasmus also criticized indulgence preaching and clerical involvement in warfare.